 The historic stone structure, the Saylor House, is the first thing visitors see upon entering the parking lot at Kiwanis Park.
 This historic homestead is being restored in partnership with Washington County Historical Trust for the purposes of educational and recreational programming in history and nature.

-Officially opened on April 30, 2016, explore this park to learn about kayaking opportunities on the Antietam Creek, protecting Monarch butterflies by planting a "Waystation" like the one in this Park, and plans to save the historic stone house on the property.
+Officially opened on April 30, 2016, explore Kiwanis Park to learn about kayaking opportunities on Antietam Creek, protect monarch butterflies by planting a "Way station," and join in exploring and restoring the historic stone house on the property.

 Use of this park must conform with the City's Park Rules & Regulations.

 Experience the wonder of the epic Monarch Butterfly at the first official City of Hagerstown Parks Monarch Butterfly Way Station.
 Enjoy this fun family educational opportunity for free at Kiwanis Park, by the Monarch Alliance.
 Learn about the life cycle of the Monarch butterfly.
 Learn about the native plants and milkweed in the garden and about the pollinators inhabiting this ecosystem.
 Make your garden attractive for Monarch butterflies and pollinators by planting a Monarch butterfly way station with milkweed plants.
 Learn more from Monarch Alliance.

 Save, Repair & Weatherize Historic Windows